kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 **Upgrade**

-During the alpha period, users have to enable the feature gate `SchedulerAsyncPostFilter` to opt in this feature.
+During the alpha period, users have to enable the feature gate `SchedulerAsyncPreemption` to opt in this feature.
 This is purely internal feature for kube-scheduler, so no other special actions are required outside the scheduler.

 **Downgrade**